 List compiled by the NYU Office of Global Awards

 MARSHALL SCHOLARSHIP.
 Jessica Mason (SSW ’10) was selected as a Marshall Scholar.
 The Marshall provides full funding for one to two years of graduate study in the UK.
 Jessica will pursue consecutive Master’s degrees – first the MSc in Global Politics at the London School of Economics, and then the MSc in Social Science of the Internet at the University of Oxford.

 GATES CAMBRIDGE SCHOLARSHIP.
-Said Saab, a 3rd-year at the NYU School of Medicine, has been named a Gates Cambridge Scholar.
+Hannah Carlan (CAS ’12) has been named a Gates Cambridge Scholar.
 This award provides full funding for a graduate degree of the applicant’s choice at Cambridge.
-Said will use it to pursue an MPhil in Clinical Science, with a focus on Translational Medicine and Therapeutics.
+Hannah will use it to pursue the MPhil in Social Anthropology.

 HUMANITY IN ACTION FELLOWSHIP.
-Anna Duensing (Gallatin ‘13) and Carol Kuruvilla (Steinhardt ’11) were awarded this fellowship, which provides support for five weeks of intensive summer study of contemporary minority and human rights issues in Europe.
+Samuel Kippen (Tisch ’11) was awarded this fellowship, which provides support for five weeks of intensive summer study of contemporary minority and human rights issues in Europe.